Cork Flooring Costs: Everything You Need to Know [2025 Data]

 Photo: andrey gonchar / Adobe Stock

-Otherwise, you can expect to pay about $5 to $19 per square foot for a pro to install your cork flooring.
-Talk to at least three different flooring contractors and request quotes so you can compare.
+If you don’t want to learn how to install cork flooring or risk doing it incorrectly, expect to pay about $5 to $19 per square foot for a local flooring company to take on the job.
+Be sure to talk to at least three different flooring contractors and request quotes so you can compare prices and services.

 How to Save Money While Installing Cork Flooring

 The easiest way to save money on your cork flooring is by opting for floating planks rather than glue-down tiles.
-Floating floors tend to be the easiest flooring to install compared to types you have to glue into place.
+Floating floors are one of the easiest types of flooring to install compared to types that you have to glue into place.
 You can also choose budget-friendly cork options like natural-colored cork that’s 4 millimeters thick.
 However, note that the thicker your materials, the more insulated your room is.

-And while you may not be interested in DIYing the cork flooring installation, you could consider rolling up your sleeves to get your existing floor removal done yourself.
+While you may not be interested in DIYing a cork flooring installation, you could consider rolling up your sleeves to get your existing floor removal done yourself.
 This is a good option if you have carpet tiles or a floating floor.
 Otherwise, it may be better to get a pro to tackle harder-to-do jobs like tile removal or removal of glued-down flooring.

 Pros and Cons of Cork Flooring